Ultimate Guide to Spanish Oranges: The Delicious Backbone of the Mimosa

 Who’s to say that the Mimosa should only incorporate Champagne?!
 With Cava being exported internationally in record numbers, why not take advantage of its diaspora and include it in your next Sunday brunch?
 Purchase a sack of juicy Valencia oranges and whip up a Mimosa with your favorite Brut or Brut Natur Cava, offering the perfect amount of sweetness to your bubbly beverage.
 If you’re feeling adventurous, why not add a dash of fresh cranberry and/or grapefruit juice to the mix!

-Although we didn’t cover clementines and mandarins, both delicious counterparts that deserve equal attention, we will provide a recipe for Marmalade in the near future (click here to see post) that can use any one of these citrus delights interchangeably.
+Although we didn’t cover clementines and mandarins, both delicious counterparts that deserve equal attention, we have a lovely recipe for Marmalades that can use any one of these citrus delights interchangeably.
 Now the only question remains, what are your favorite uses for the Spanish orange?

 This relaxing 7 day tour is not only for those who adore food, but for anyone who needs a profound getaway

 Premium San Sebastian Gastronomy Tour

 Anyone who adores food, needs to visit the northern Spain’s Basque Country at least once.
 Gastronomy,

 From old school establishments to cutting edge places that are all foam and foie gras, your tapas and